fastruby/fast-ruby/README.md

 Each idiom has a corresponding code example that resides in [code](code).

-All results listed in README.md are running with Ruby 2.2.0p0 on OS X 10.10.1.
-Machine information: MacBook Pro (Retina, 15-inch, Mid 2014), 2.5 GHz Intel Core i7, 16 GB 1600 MHz DDR3.
-Your results may vary, but you get the idea. : )

 You can checkout [the GitHub Actions build](https://github.com/fastruby/fast-ruby/actions) for these benchmark results ran against different Ruby implementations.

 **Let's write faster code, together! <3**